pixlark/rexc/README.md

 }
 ```

+### How to build?

+Currently the following platforms are supported:

+ - *nix
+ - Windows via MSYS2

+For any of these, simply run the `build-from-scratch.sh` script.

 ### What features are planned?

 I have a cornucopia of nebulous ideas floating around my head, but here are a couple concrete ones that I know I want to implement: